tatsuyai713/lwrcl-cyclonedds/README.md

-# LWRCL (LightWeight Rclcpp Compatible Library)  with QNX 8.0 support
+# LWRCL (LightWeight Rclcpp Compatible Library)

-This repository provides build scripts and samples for Fast DDS, designed to be compatible with ROS 2 topics.
-It serves as a bridge for developers looking to integrate Fast DDS with ROS 2 ecosystems, ensuring seamless communication and interoperability between systems using these technologies.
+This repository provides build scripts and samples for Cyclone DDS, designed to be compatible with ROS 2 topics.
+It serves as a bridge for developers looking to integrate Cyclone DDS with ROS 2 ecosystems, ensuring seamless communication and interoperability between systems using these technologies.

-This library provides a simplified API similar to ROS 2's rclcpp for working with Fast DDS, enabling easier integration and management of nodes, publishers, subscribers, and timers within the Fast DDS ecosystem.
+This library provides a simplified API similar to ROS 2's rclcpp for working with Cyclone DDS, enabling easier integration and management of nodes, publishers, subscribers, and timers within the Cyclone DDS ecosystem.

-And also, this library enables to implement ROS 2 compatible applications with Fast DDS on lightweight SBCs such as Raspberry Pi.
+And also, this library enables to implement ROS 2 compatible applications with Cyclone DDS on lightweight SBCs such as Raspberry Pi.

 ## Features

-- **Fast DDS Build Scripts:** Simplify the process of installing and setting up Fast DDS on Ubuntu/Debian and QNX systems.
+- **Cyclone DDS Build Scripts:** Simplify the process of installing and setting up Cyclone DDS on Ubuntu/Debian and QNX systems.
-- **ROS 2 Compatible Topics:** Includes samples that demonstrate how to publish and subscribe to ROS 2 topics using Fast DDS, facilitating integration into existing ROS 2 projects.
+- **ROS 2 Compatible Topics:** Includes samples that demonstrate how to publish and subscribe to ROS 2 topics using Cyclone DDS, facilitating integration into existing ROS 2 projects.
 - **ROS Compatible Libraries:** Offers support for building and installing libraries crucial for ROS compatibility, such as yaml-cpp, ROS data types, and tf2.
 - **lwrcl:** Please read `lwrcl/README.md`.